Daniel Mengden: Personal life

-Daniel is the oldest son of Beth and Joe Mengden, and has four siblings: an older sister, Victoria; and three younger siblings, twins Michael and Rachel; and Gabrielle.
+Daniel is the oldest son of Beth and Joe Mengden, and has four siblings: an older sister, Victoria; and younger siblings, Michael and Gabrielle.
 Mengden was home schooled through eighth grade, at which time his parents ultimately decided to place him in public high school in order to further his baseball career.
 Victoria is a highschool math teacher and his younger siblings are professional dancers; Michael with the Cincinnati Ballet and Gabrielle with Oklahoma City Ballet.
-Daniel married Danielle Bishop on November 7, 2020 in Houston, Texas.
+Daniel married Danielle Bishop on November 7, 2020, in Houston, Texas.